 In 2007, she invented the blogel with her five-chapter storefront gallery installation http://www.thealchemyoflove.blogspot.com and subsequently pioneered the real time integration of new media with gallery curation through http://blackmadonna2009.wordpress.com and http://womaninthe21stcentury.wordpress.com.

-Currently, she is interpreting magic and the media through www.criticaltrilogy.com which tracks her evolving consciousness following the release of her memoir, Kundalini’s Daughter: Critical Trilogy, Vol. 1.
+She interpreted magic and the media through www.criticaltrilogy.com which tracks her evolving consciousness following the release of her memoir, Kundalini’s Daughter: Critical Trilogy, Vol. 1.
 The trilogy personalizes her decade long journey as a reporter/critic chronicling a grassroots 21st century movement in over 300 reviews and articles for magazines and newspapers, including; Hartford Courant, Art New England, NY Arts, The New York Times and The Stamford Advocate & Greenwich Time, where she was the weekly art reviewer from 2000-2005.
 A member of the U.S. chapter of the International Association of Art Critics (AICA), she contributes to several publications, catalogs and anthologies.